Robert M. Sapolsky, PhD

 Free for member school parents and for educators from member and non-member schools.

-Prof. Robert M. Sapolsky, Stanford neuroscientist and the country’s foremost expert on chronic stress, Dr. Nadine Burke Harris, California's Surgeon General, who studies the biology of childhood adversity, and Dr. Fumiko Hoeft, physician and researcher on learning and the brain, who will moderate this important discussion, consider the effects of acute and chronic stress of the pandemic and quarantine to help us understand the psychological and health impacts of Covid.
+Prof. Robert M. Sapolsky, Stanford neuroscientist and the country’s foremost expert on chronic stress, and Dr. Fumiko Hoeft, physician and researcher on learning and the brain, consider the effects of acute and chronic stress of the pandemic and quarantine to help us understand the psychological and health impacts of Covid.
 Our experts will share the research on brain-body stress response and offer important steps that we can take to limit the adverse consequences of the pandemic and quarantine and boost our own and our children’s resilience to stress.